 How to plan a trip to Northern Peru

-Most likely, you will arrive in the capital city of Lima y plane (or cross the borders when traveling overland to Peru from Ecuador.
-From Lima, you can take a flight to Trujillo or Cajamarca (a flight of approximately one hour and a half) and start your trip in Northern Peru!
+Most likely, you will arrive in the capital city of Lima by plane (or cross the border when traveling overland to Peru from Ecuador.
+From Lima, you can take a flight to Trujillo, Chachapoyas, Chiclayo, Tarapoto, or Cajamarca (all flights of approximately one and a half hours) and start your trip in Northern Peru!
+There are also comfortable overnight buses (such as Cruz del Sur or Movil Bus) that connect Lima to these northern hubs.

-Here is a brief overview of some of the top things to see and do in this beautiful area to Plan a trip to Northern Peru:
+Here is a brief overview of some of the top things to see and do in this beautiful area for you to plan a trip to Northern Peru:

 What to do in Northern Peru

-- Visit the ruins of Chavín de Huantar, an ancient ceremonial center and UNESCO World Heritage site that dates back to 900 BC.
+- Visit the ruins of Chavín de Huántar, an ancient ceremonial center and UNESCO World Heritage site dating back to 1200 BC.
+You can best reach Chavin de Huántar from Huaraz.

-- Take a tour of the Tucume Pyramids, a group of 26 adobe pyramids built by the Lambayeque culture.
+- Take a tour of the Tucume Pyramids, a group of 26 adobe pyramids built by the Lambayeque culture near Chiclayo.

 - Explore the beautiful coastal city of Trujillo, known for its colonial architecture and beaches.
 Some of the top sights to see here include the Plaza de Armas, the Cathedral of Trujillo, and the Chan Chan Archaeological Zone, another UNESCO World Heritage site.
 Read more below.